LogtalkDotOrg/logtalk3/examples/people/NOTES.md

 similar to those used in other OOP languages.

-This example also illustrates how to efficiently represent objects with immutable state using parametric objects and object proxies (Prolog facts).
+This example also illustrates how to efficiently represent objects with immutable state using parametric objects and object proxies (Prolog facts;
+see also the `proxies` example).
+This alternative is often a good choice when dealing with a very large number of objects due to its compact representation and/or connecting Prolog data tables with a Logtalk object hierarchies.